This set of Class 12 Biology Multiple Choice Questions & Answers (MCQs) focuses on “Microbes in Household Products-2” for Schools.

 Sanfoundry Global Education & Learning Series – Biology – Class 12.

-To practice Biology Question Papers for Schools, here is complete set of 1000+ Multiple Choice Questions and Answers.
+To practice all chapters and topics of class 12 Biology for Schools, here is complete set of 1000+ Multiple Choice Questions and Answers.